rainlanguage/arb-bot/README.md

 # Option to maximize maxIORatio for 'srouter' mode
 MAX_RATIO="true"

-# Option to use public rpcs as fallback option for 'srouter' and 'router' mode
-USE_PUBLIC_RPCS="true"

 # Optional seconds to wait for the transaction to mine before disregarding it
 TIMEOUT=""